Gorogorov/GeorgeAppearance/README.md

 jupyter-notebook &
 ```

-The last notebook contains the current version of the project.
 ## Dataset
 You can download dataset from [here](https://github.com/Gorogorov/GeorgeAppearance/blob/main/data/georges.csv) and [here](https://github.com/Gorogorov/GeorgeAppearance/blob/main/data/non_georges.csv).
 It contains 6047 images that are divided into 2 categories: 2681 with St. George and 3366 without him.